py4dstem/py4DSTEM/README.md

 Links to individual datasets are provided in the sample code files which make use of them.
 Once you've selected a file of sample code to run, find the link in that file to the dataset it uses, download and place it somewhere in your filesystem, then edit the filepath in the code to indicate where you've put that data.

+The largest collection of py4DSTEM workflows can be found on the tutorial repo here: https://github.com/py4dstem/py4DSTEM_tutorials

 # More information